Lunarexxy/Sims4-to-TU-converter/README.md

-# Sims4 to Tower Unite converter
+# Sims 4 to Tower Unite converter
- Automates the process of merging/renaming vertex groups to fit Tower Unite's armature in Blender.
+ Automates the process of merging/renaming Sims 4 vertex groups to fit Tower Unite's armature in Blender.
 It relies on the .dae models exported by [TS4-SimsRipper](https://github.com/thepancake1/TS4-SimRipper), so please use that!
 The settings I use when exporting are *"Solid and glass meshes and textures"* and *"Clean DAE mesh"*.

  *(i have no idea if .obj files would work too, never tried!
 Have fun being a pioneer if you want~)*